 TransUnion, Experian, and Equifax, the most significant credit reporting agencies, gather your credit details from companies where you own active accounts.
 These may consist of credit card companies, mortgage and auto lenders, banks, retailers, and utility companies.
 Such agencies do not always provide accurate credit reports; therefore, it is significant to determine whether your credit report is correct.
 The agencies offer your credit information at no cost, once a year which is a requirement by the national government.
 If you identify any error in your credit report, file a complaint with the related lender and reporting agency for amendments.

+Borrowing too much can damage your credit score and make it difficult for you to get approved for future loans, such as a car or mortgage.
+You can increase your credit score by keeping your balances low and limiting the amounts borrowed.
 An increased credit limit with a similar balance immediately reduces your general credit use, enhancing your credit score.
 If you increase your years of productive credit score or your earnings, it improves your ability to increase your credit limit.